 Here are a few standards that support those requirements:

 OSHA 1910.132 requires that employers identify and protect their workers from workplace hazards.
 Every energized electrical system has shock and arc flash hazards, performing an incident energy analysis is how we identify arc flash.

 NEC (National Electrical Code) 110.16 requires that electrical equipment be labeled warning of arc flash hazards.
-Keep in mind that the NEC is the installation standard, so this must be done early-on.
+Keep in mind that the NEC is the installation standard, inferring this must be completed soon after installation.